 What the Financial Aid Office Wants You to Know

 We get it – college isn’t cheap!
 Financial aid money is available to help you pay for college.
-It’s important to know some helpful tips when starting the process and beginning your college education.
+It’s important to know some helpful tips when starting the financial aid process.

-Make sure you know going into the financial aid process what type of funding you are applying for and potentially receiving.
-Some aid you will have to pay back, can earn, or if you are able to find it there is some aid that is considered a gift and will not have to be paid back.
+Make sure you know going into the financial aid process what type of funding you are applying for.
+The types of aid you may receive can differ: some aid will need to be paid back, some aid can be earned, and some does not need to be paid back.
+Different types of aid include:

-- Grants and scholarships, which are funds you don’t have to pay back.
+- Grants and scholarships: funds from public and private sources you don’t have to pay back

 - Work-student jobs: paid, part-time work that’s typically located on campus